 - Not performing any safety-sensitive functions after engaging in conduct prohibited in C. above until all return-to-work requirements have been met

-- Demonstrating that his/her condition warrants consideration for leave under the Family Medical Leave Act while undergoing prescribed treatment, and
+- Demonstrating that their condition warrants consideration for leave under the Family Medical Leave Act while undergoing prescribed treatment, and

-- Showing that his/her condition qualifies him/her for accommodation under the Americans with Disabilities Act
+- Showing that their condition qualifies them for accommodation under the Americans with Disabilities Act

 I. Supervisor Responsibilities

 The responsibilities of the supervisor of a covered driver include:

 - Notifying the driver to report to the test site for random, reasonable suspicion, post-accident, return-to-work or follow-up alcohol and/or controlled substances testing

 - Making appropriate observations when reasonable suspicion of alcohol abuse and/or controlled substances use seems evident